aspeakman/SolisControl/README.md

 with the [Octopus Flux](https://octopus.energy/smart/flux/) tariff (for details see below).

-Note this project is heavily based on [solis_control](https://github.com/stevegal/solis_control) which has the only details I could find for the v2 solis control API.
+Note this project is heavily based on [solis_control](https://github.com/stevegal/solis_control) which has the best details I could find for using the v2 solis control API.

 ### Pre-requisites